temporalio/documentation/docs-src/python/project-structure.md

 cd background_check
 python -m venv venv
 source venv/bin/activate  # On Windows, use `venv\Scripts\activate`
+pip install temporalio
 ```

 After activation, any Python command you run will use the virtual environment's isolated Python interpreter and libraries.
 Remember to always activate the virtual environment when working on this project.